 You can call Disneyland Paris on 03448 008 898 to ask any questions before you travel.

-How to Book the Discounted Tickets
+How to Book Discounted Disneyland Paris Disabled Tickets

 Head to the official Disneyland Paris website and navigate to the tickets section for guests with disabilities.
 Book your discounted tickets online for both the disabled guest and the companion in the same transaction.
 You don't need to upload or prove your disability at the time of booking - the verification happens in person on the day of your visit.